HES-XPLAIN/hes-xplain.github.io/docs/introduction.md

----
-hide:
-- navigation
-- toc
----

 # :material-chat-question: Introduction to XAI

-What is Explainable AI, and why is it needed?
+What is Explainable AI, why is it needed, and where can it be used?

 ## Traditional AI models